Ankapark: History

+Reopening

+On 2 August 2026, Ankapark was reopened to visitors after several years of closure.
+The reopening included public green areas, walking paths and recreational facilities, while the amusement park section remained closed for maintenance.

 List of attractions

 As of January 2019, there were 17 roller coasters constructed for the park.
 It tied with Cedar Point and Canada's Wonderland for the third-most in the world behind Energylandia which has 18, and Six Flags Magic Mountain, which has 20.